The Truncated 24-cell

 For reference, we also show the first cube in the center.
-The 6 cubes on the “equator” appear as flat squares, because they are being viewed at from a 90° angle.
+The 6 cubes on the “equator” appear as flat squares, because they lie at a 90° angle to the 4D viewpoint.

 The 12 truncated octahedra at the “equator” project to the hexagonal faces of the projection envelope:

-These truncated octahedra appear as flat hexagons because they are being viewed from a 90° angle.
+These truncated octahedra appear as flat hexagons because they also lie at a 90° angle to the 4D viewpoint.

 The cells on the far side of the truncated 24-cell (the “southern hemisphere”) have an arrangement that exactly mirrors the near side (the “northern hemisphere”).
 So in total, in the northern hemisphere we have 1+8=9 cubes, and 6 truncated octahedra.
 The southern hemisphere also has 9 cubes and 6 truncated octahedra, giving us 18 cubes and 12 truncated octahedra.
 Adding the equatorial cells, 6 cubes and 12 truncated octahedra, gives us 24 cubes and 24 truncated octahedra in total.